 Where do I eat my picnic and at what time?

 Feel free to make a picnic area for yourselves onsite where you can make a base for your group.
 People can eat their picnic at any time throughout the evening.

 Can I bring my own BBQ or camping stove?

 Unfortunately due to fire and safety regulations we do not allow this, or any naked flames onsite.

 Is there a dress code?

 There is no prescribed dress code.
-Most people choose to dress in practical clothing but some take the opportunity to go a bit more glamorous!
+Most people choose to dress up to match the theme of the film you are viewing.
+We advise practical clothing where possible but some take the opportunity to go a bit more glamorous!
 Most of all, come prepared for the unpredictable British weather!

 Can I smoke at the concert?

 Smoking will now only be allowed in the designated smoking area.

 Get in touch by clicking here and we’ll answer your questions and get any reoccurring questions added to this list!